jwilber/old_website/_posts/2014-12-12-sotus-analysis.markdown

 Our dendrogram reveals, then, that Andrew Jackson and Martin Van Buren are our most similar presidents according to SOTUS content.
 Martin Van Buren was Jackson's Secretary of State from 1829 to 1831 and vice-president from 1833 to 1837, as well as president from 1837 to 1841, so the result is hardly surprising.

 On the other hand, John F. Kennedy appears to be the most separate from any president.
 While Kennedy certainly left an eneduring legacy, it is unclear why he is such an outlier (history buffs feel free to chime in).
 Many more observations can be made, but perhaps the most salient is that the presidents appear to be clustered in a chronological manner.
 For example, on the far left we can see George W. Bush alongside Bill Clinton and Barrack Obama.
-This pattern permeates throughout the whole of the dendrogram: T. Roosevelt is alongside Taft and Jefferson alongside Madison.
+This pattern permeates throughout the whole of the dendrogram: Theodore Roosevelt is alongside William Howard Taft and Thomas Jefferson alongside James Madison.
 Notice that within these cluster, party level clustering may exist as well.
 For example, Obama and Clinton are clustered closer to each other than they are to Bush Jr.; Is this clustering a coincidence, or are can the speeches actually be divided up this way?

 #### More Clustering